 But Wikipedia co-founder Jimmy Wales told Channel 4 News the idea "won't work".

 He said police should be given more resources to enforce existing laws.

 Mr Wales said: "It's an absolutely ridiculous idea.
 It won't work.
 The software you would use to implement this doesn't work.

-"Additionally when we use cases of a paedophile who's been addicted to child porn videos online, you realise all that Cameron's rules would require him to do is opt in and say, 'Yes, I would like porn please'."'Flash and snooping'
+"Additionally when we use cases of a paedophile who's been addicted to child porn videos online, you realise all that Cameron's rules would require him to do is opt in and say, 'Yes, I would like porn please'."